TerminalAddict/ta.com-website/_posts/2021-05-12-Making-a-Service-Worker-refresh-properly.md

 Also, I am a New Zealander (a kiwi 🥝), and I host all my websites and apps in New Zealand.
 In fact, I run my own hosting and internet company called [Net Enterprises Ltd](https://www.netenterprises.co.nz/){: target="_blank"}.
 Another (I think it might be little known) fact, is New Zealand isn't connected very well with the rest of the world in terms of fibre connections.
 So, something in the UK that might be simple, like loading the workbox library from the CDN, turns out to be a slow experience here in New Zealand.

 The punchline?
-I host a local copy of all the libraries I use: jQuery, Boostrap, Popper.js, Workbox, Datables, etc ...
+I host a local copy of all the libraries I use: jQuery, Boostrap, Popper.js, Workbox, DataTables, etc ...

 I wanted an easy method to update my workbox library locally.
-Fortunately, Google provide a "workbox-cli" to exactly this.
+Fortunately, Google provide a "workbox-cli" to do exactly this.

 You need Node installed, and npm-check-updates for my little script to work: